 The Storerooms

 Pinkuylluna is a series of Qolcas that Incas built on top of the hill of the same name, northeast of the current town.
-Qolqa in the Quechua language means food and grain stores.
-The Incas built Qolqas in the upper parts of the hills to take advantage of the cold and strong gusts of wind to preserve their food such as corn, wheat, and jerky, among others.
+Qolca in the Quechua language means food and grain stores.
+The Incas built Qolcas in the upper parts of the hills to take advantage of the cold and strong gusts of wind to preserve their food such as corn, wheat, and jerky, among others.
 The hike lasts 1 hour and the descent another hour, from there you will have other views of the beautiful Inca fortress.

 The Quarry